Skip to content

 Use cases: - Simulating realistic user behavior - Testing conversation flow and context - Exploratory testing - Training data generation

-Example 04: LLM-as-Judge Evaluation
+Example 04: CriteriaJudge Evaluation

-Automatically evaluate conversation quality.
+Automatically evaluate conversation quality with pass/fail criteria.

 File: examples/04_callbacks_judge.py